WBB-Badtaste/DataView/README.md

 # DataView
-Dobot data view application builded with JavaScript.
+Dobot data view application builded with JavaScript and vscode.
+It just used by yuejiang company.